ziadoz/awesome-php/README.md

 * [Spiral](https://spiral.dev/) - A high performance PHP/Go framework.
 * [Symfony](https://symfony.com/) - A set of reuseable components and a web framework.
 * [Yii2](https://github.com/yiisoft/yii2/) - A fast, secure, and efficient web framework.
+* [CodeIgniter](https://codeigniter.com/) - CodeIgniter is a powerful PHP framework with a very small footprint.

 ### Framework Extras
 *Extras related to web development frameworks.*